cassiejeppsen/backups/README.md

 ###Maximizing Selector Performance

 Whilst it is true that browsers will only ever keep getting faster at rendering CSS, efficiency is something to keep an eye on.
-As we start catering to devices with smaller bandwidths, lean, effecient LESS will decrease loading time.
+As we start catering to devices with smaller bandwidths, lean, efficient LESS will decrease loading time.
 Short, unnested selectors, not using the universal (*{}) selector as the key selector, and avoiding more complex CSS3 selectors should help circumvent these problems.

 ##Selector Intent